How to Update, Change Parameters, and Delete GenU

 sagemaker-user@default:~/generative-ai-use-cases$

-This section introduces the steps for updating GenU from the second time onwards using SageMaker Code Editor.
-While the first time used git clone, the second time onwards has different steps since it's already cloned.
+This section introduces the steps for second and subsequent GenU updates using SageMaker Code Editor.
+While the first time used git clone, the second time has different steps since it's already cloned.
+After opening SageMaker Code Editor, open the GenU directory with Open Folder.

 Warning